scrubwod/scrubwod.github.io/_posts/2019-09-25-foundations-i.md

-At the gym that I decided to join, they offered a "No Sweat" introduction to their box and why I should join them and not anyone else.
+At the gym that I decided to join, they offered a "No Sweat" introduction to their box and why I should join them and not anyone else (It seems that most of the boxes around me offered this.).
 The coach claimed their equipment is latest and greatest; That wasn't the selling point for me.
 I know that the best equipment in the world won't make you a better
 <u>&nbsp;&nbsp;[anything]&nbsp;&nbsp;</u>.
 It's probably more helpful for the
 people who are trying to compete, as you'd want to study with the right materials.
 But doesn't matter that much to me.